South Beaverton NEIGHBORHOOD

-- Third Thursday of the month with the exception of August.
+- 7:00 pm, Third Thursday of the month except August.

 - Annual Elections (Board Members, Chair, Vice-Chair, Recorder, Treasurer, and BCCI representative) held in October.

 - Please join us and consider volunteering in your own neighborhood.
 Learn more!

 Most Recent Agenda Opens a New Window. l View All

 Most Recent Minutes Opens a New Window. l View All

 - In 2016, we began hosting an annual outdoor movie night each summer.
 This free, family-friendly event brings together 500-800 neighbors for popcorn, shaved ice, giveaways, and a movie under the stars.
 If you would like to be involved in the planning, contact the chair!